Large Language Models Are Effective Human Annotation Assistants, But Not Good Independent Annotators: Appendix

-Using an \abr{lm} to generate event set candidates would almost always create different numbers of event sets compared to \abr{tf-idf}, making direct comparison diffucult.
-To address potential over- or under-generation, we formulate this as a linear assignment problem, optimizing the average $F_1$ score between the results and the human-coded reference set (Appendix~\ref{sec:lap}).
+Using an \mm{} to generate \incidentset{1}s candidates would almost always create different numbers of\incidentset{1}s compared to \textsc{tf\nobreakdash-idf}, making direct comparison difficult.
+To address potential over- or under-generation, we formulate this as a linear assignment problem, optimizing the average $F_1$ score between the results and the human-coded reference set.

 The linear assignment problem is an optimization problem.
 The objective is to assign a gold \incidentset{1} to a generated \incidentset{1} in such a way that the overall cost is minimized. $\mathcal{C}_{i, j}$ represents the cost of matching \incidentset{1} $i$ in the gold set with \incidentset{1} $j$ in the prediction set.
 Formally, the optimal assignment has cost